gery89/dogecoin-cpu-solo/README.md

 (Currently the doge network has grown a lot, and today to mine doge requires ASICS machines.
 So it is practically impossible to mine a block with a cpu)

 Requirements:
   - Dogecoin core wallet with rpc.
-Create dogecoin.conf and put thisand restart:
+Create or edit dogecoin.conf and put thisand restart:

             rpcuser=USER
             rpcpassword=PASS